ccorreagg/liferay-devcon-headless-2024/README.md

 - [Script to test the integration](test.sh)

 _NOTE: To allow unauthenticated requests during the talk, the Guest role needs to be updated to grant access to the GithubNotification object.
 Additionally, a temporary Service Access Policy is created to enable guest access to the API Builder POST method.
 This is a temporary solution, as security features are currently under development and it is just used for testing purposes._
+_NOTE: It is necessary to set the development feature flag LPD-10964 and the beta feature flag LPS-17864_